Modibo Adama: Mandara campaign

 Adama turned his attentions on the only major state in Fumbina that could present a threat to his fledgling emirate: Mandara.
 It was an attractive target.
 It lay between Bornu to the north and Baghirmi in the Chad Basin, so its fall would facilitate the conquest of these areas.
 Its people were already Muslim, though they mixed the religion with pagan practices.
 Moreover, it had a large population from whom soldiers could be conscripted, and it was renowned for its excellent horses.
 Mandara was well organised, however, and would not be an easy prize.
 The people who lived there, the Mandarawa, had a long-standing rivalry with the Fulani, who had fought them under the Bornu in previous years.
 This animosity only served to drive more Fulani to Adama's armies, though, as many veterans were eager for another crack at an old rival.
 Furthermore, Fulbe rulers Modibo Damraka and others were already embroiled in fighting against the Mandara in the Diamaré Plain.
-Sentiment for jihad was high.

 Adama reached Guringa in 1809 with a large army in good morale.
 He quickly conquered the Mandara settlement at Guider and headed north, taking several more villages along the way.
 Outside of the Mandara capital, Dulo, Adama demanded that the king, Bukar Djiama, swear his allegiance and convert to Islam untainted with paganism.
 Bukar agreed to acknowledged Adama's right to rule his own subjects, but he refused to yield his own sovereignty.
 Adama and his men took Dulo with little fighting.

 Adama searched for someone to rule the settlement, but he found no one whom he felt adequate for the post.
 Meanwhile, his troops revelled in their plunder.
 No one expected the Mandara counterattack, which was launched from nearby Mora.
-Adama fled the town, and Dulo fell from his grasp forever.
+Adama fled the town.